Agent Capabilities

 - Agent — The AI agent performing actions

-- Tool — The tool from the tool catalog being accessed
+- Tool — A tool from the tool catalog

 - Operations: Which operations are permitted (read, write, delete, etc.)